Optimal labor income taxation: Optimal linear income tax

 Under certain natural assumptions, it is proved that the optimal linear tax has a>0, i.e., it provides a positive lump-sum to individuals with zero income.
-This coincides with the idea of negative income tax.
+This coincides with the idea of universal basic income.

 Additionally, the optimal tax rate is bounded above by a fraction that decreases with the minimum elasticity of the labour supply.

 Developments

 The theory of optimal labour income taxation started with a simple model of optimal linear taxation.
 It then developed to consider optimal nonlinear income taxation.
 Then, it considered various extensions of the standard model: tax avoidance, income shifting, international migration, rent-seeking, relative income concerns, couples and children, and non-cash transfers.